VivienCabannes/time-monitoring/README.md

 # Time monitoring

 The `time-monitoring` package provides useful tools to monitor your time.
-It can be used to improve productivity, or to generate invoice.
+It can be used to improve productivity, or to generate invoices.

 ## Installation
 **Requirements**: